-Sr. No Description

-1 Adoption of Accounts

-2 Appointment/re-appointment of auditors

-3 Casual vacancy caused by auditor resignation

-4 Appointment of auditors in Government companies

-5 Removal of auditors

-6 Remuneration to cost auditors

-7 Dividend declaration

-8 Director attendance

-9 Appointment/ Re-appointment of Independent Directors

-10 Over boarding

-11 Directors holding more than one executive position

-12 Approve not filling casual vacancy on board

-13 14 Appointment/re-appointment of directors (executive / non-executive non-independent) Removal of directors

-15 Change in board size

-16 Remuneration to executive directors

-17 Minimum remuneration/Waiver of excess remuneration - executive directors

-18 Remuneration to Non-executive directors

-19 Remuneration to non-executive directors (exceeding 50% of total remuneration to all NEDs)

-20 Alteration to Memorandum of Association (MoA)

-21 Alteration of Objects clause

-22 Shifting of registered office

-23 Alteration to share capital

-24 Alteration to Articles of Association (AoA)

-25 Charge for sending documents through a particular mode to shareholders

-26 Issuance of equity shares/ Preferential issue of shares

-27 Issue of Warrants

-28 Variation of shareholder rights

-29 29A Delisting of equity shares (from all the recognised stock exchanges)

-30 Delisting from any one stock exchange Issuance/Ratification of ESOP schemes

-31 ESOP to listed holding/subsidiary companies

-32 Modification/Variation to ESOP Schemes

-33 Issue of stock options exceeding 1% of issued capital

-34 Increase in borrowing limits

-35 Fixed deposits from members/public

-36 Creation of charge on company's assets

-37 Issue of NCDs/ debt instruments on private placement basis

-38 Issue of preference shares

-39 Inter-corporate transactions

-40 Loans to companies in which directors are interested (Sec 185)

-41 42 Office of profit

-42 Related Party transactions Royalty payments

-43 Charitable donations

-45 Sale of Assets / Slump sale

-7.5 Sale Strased / Statisp Sale

-&lt;sup>1 This document is being written in compliance with SEBI Circular SEBI/HO/IMD/DF1/CIR/P/2020/147 dated 3 August 2020 and is to be read in conjunction with IiAS' Voting Guidelines.
+- C r cor porate entitiesporate د

+1. Adoption of accounts 3

+2. Appointment/ re-appointment of auditors 3

+3. Casual vacancy caused by auditor resignation 4

+4. Appointment of branch auditors 4

+5. Appointment of auditors in Government companies 5

+6. Removal of auditors 5

+7. Appointment of secretarial auditors 6

+8. Remuneration to cost auditors 6

+9. Dividend declaration 6

+10. Director attendance 7

+11. Appointment/ Re-appointment of Independent Directors 8

+12. Over boarding 9

+13. Directors holding more than one executive position 9

+14. Approve not filling casual vacancy on board 10

+15. Appointment/re-appointment of directors (executive/non-executive non-independent) 11

+16. Removal of directors 12

+17. Change in board size 12

+18. Remuneration to executive directors 13

+19. Minimum remuneration/Waiver of excess remuneration - Executive directors 13

+20. Remuneration to Non-executive directors 14

+21. Remuneration exceeding 50% of total non-executive directors remuneration 15

+22. Alteration to Memorandum of Association (MoA) 15

+23. Alteration of Objects clause 15

+24. Shifting of registered office 16

+25. Alteration to share capital 16

+26. Alteration to Articles of Association (AoA) 17

+27. Charge for sending documents through a particular mode to shareholders 17

+28. Issuance of equity shares/ Preferential issue of shares 18

+1 This document is being written in compliance with SEBI Circular SEBI/HO/IMD/DF1/CIR/P/2020/147 dated 3 August 2020 and is to be read in conjunction with IiAS' Voting Guidelines.
 Please check this page periodically for changes.